Floquet engineering of many-body states by the ponderomotive potential: Discussion

+We have introduced the ponderomotive potential by Eqs.~\eqref{eqn:action}\eqref{eqn:V_P}\eqref{eqn:vp_expansion} to study periodically driven many-body systems.
+We proved its intimate relation to the equilibrium response functions in Eq.~\eqref{eqn:lemma1}, which in the context of materials driven by light are shown to be the familiar linear (Eq.~\eqref{eqn:vp_optical}) and nonlinear optical conductivities, offering a quick and convenient way to obtain physical insights.
+We also applied it to three realistic examples and found interesting light induced states to be verified by experiments.
+With this concept, we anticipate more exotic non-equilibrium steady states to be discovered, especially in systems with a manifold of (nearly) degenerate low energy states~\cite{Sun.2023_dynamical, Sentef.2017_SC_CDW, Wan.2017_Frustrated_Magnet_floquet} such that even a weak drive could seamlessly engineer the energy landscape.

-When there is dissipation so that the drive injects energy into the system, we assume there is a bath from, e.g., phonons and the substrate for an electronic system, that takes away the heat such that the NESS exists.
-Nevertheless, the Ponderomotive potential may also apply to the quasi steady states in the prethermal stage of driven isolated systems~\cite{Kuwahara.2016, Abanin.2017_floquet_manybody, Abanin:2017uy, Goldman.2014, Ho:2023aa}.
-In conclusion, we expect it to be a convenient tool to study the non-equilibrium phenomena in periodically driven systems.
+Although we assumed a bath that takes away the heat such that the NESS exists, the ponderomotive potential may also apply to the quasi steady states in the prethermal stage of driven isolated systems~\cite{Kuwahara.2016, Abanin.2017_floquet_manybody, Goldman.2014, Ho:2023aa}.
+In conclusion, we expect the ponderomotive potential to be a convenient tool for studying the non-equilibrium phenomena in driven systems.
+To go beyond it, one may look for non-conservative ponderomotive forces, or could perform systematic expansions to include the Kinetic terms in the effective low energy Lagrangian. \\